thokasanjayteja014-star/DHV-Project/README.md

 ### Getting Started

 1. **Landing Page**: Start at the home page to learn about hierarchical clustering
-2. **Watch Video**: Click "Watch Video Explanation" to view the educational video
+2. **Watch Video**: Click "Watch Video Explanation" to view the video
 3. **Explore Examples**: Scroll down to see real-life clustering applications
 4. **Start Visualization**: Click "Start Clustering Visualization" to begin

 ### Using the Clustering Visualization

-1. **Select Dataset**: Choose from Medical Patients, Crime Sites, or Customer Segmentation
+1. **Select Dataset**: Choose from Medical Patients, Crime Sites (default), or Customer Segmentation
-2. **Choose Algorithm**: Select Agglomerative or Divisive clustering
+2. **Choose Algorithm**: Select Agglomerative or Divisive clustering algorithm
 3. **Customize Axes**: Select different X and Y axes to view data from different perspectives
 4. **Step Through Process**: Use the progress dots or navigation buttons to step through clustering
-5. **Adjust Cut Line**: Drag the cut line in the dendrogram to change the number of clusters
+5. **Adjust Cut Line**: Click and drag on the dendrogram to adjust the cut line position - the line appears exactly where you click
 6. **Switch Layout**: Use the layout toggle to switch between side-by-side and top-bottom views
+   - **Side-by-side**: Scatter plot and dendrogram displayed horizontally with cut control overlay integrated
+   - **Top-bottom**: Scatter plot on top, dendrogram below with separate cut control panel
 7. **Add Points**: Click "Add Point" to add custom data points and see how they cluster
+8. **View Story Text**: Step-by-step story narrations appear on the scatter plot as plain text near clusters

 ### Understanding the Visualizations

-- **Scatter Plot**: Shows data points in 2D space.
-Points in the same cluster share the same color
+- **Scatter Plot**: Shows data points in 2D space with unique colors.
+Points in the same cluster share the cluster color.
+Story text appears as plain text near clusters during clustering steps
 - **Dendrogram**: Tree structure showing how clusters merge.
-Height represents merge distance
+Height represents merge distance.
+All data points are clearly visible without overlap
-- **Cut Line**: Horizontal line in dendrogram.
-Points below the line are in the same cluster
+- **Cut Line**: Click and drag directly on the dendrogram to adjust the cut line.
+The line appears exactly where you click, allowing precise control over cluster count
+- **Cut Control Overlay** (Side-by-side layout): Integrated control panel on the right side of dendrogram showing distance and cluster count
 - **Tooltips**: Hover over points or clusters to see detailed information

 ## 📁 Project Structure